SixArm/ievm/README.md

-# SixArm.com » IE VM » Internet Explorer virtual machines for http://modern.ie
+# SixArm.com » IE VM » Internet Explorer Virtual Machines

-This repo has scripts to download IE and Windows virtual machines from http://modern.ie.
+This repo has scripts to download Microsoft Internet Explorer virtual machines based on Windows XP, Vista, 7, 8, and 8.1.

-We have the scripts for Linux VirtualBox.

-Requirements: wget, md5sum, unrar.
+These virtual machines are suitable for development testing, quality assurance, user acceptance, and the like.

+To learn more about this, visit the Microsoft Modern IE website at http://modern.ie.

+This repo has our home-grown scripts for Linux VirtualBox.
+The Modern IE website provides many other versions you may want, such as Mac VMWare Fusion version.

+Prereqs:

+  * wget
+  * md5sum

 Example:

-    bash IE11.Win8.1.For.LinuxVirtualBox
+    bash IE10.Win7.For.LinuxVirtualBox.sh

-The script downloads the large .rar files, then uses unrar to uncompress them.
+The script does this:

+  1. Downloads the various large IE VM files.
+  2. Verifies the file checksums.
+  3. Runs the .sfx self-extracting archive, which creates a new .ova file.
+  4. Deletes the download files.

-The result is a new file: IE11 - Win 8.1.ova
+The result is a new file:

+  * IE10 - Win 7.ova

+To use this file, launch it (e.g. by double-clicking it) and this should launch VirtualBox.

+The download files are very large, so you may want to delete them after the .ova file is created.